Cookie Settings

 What should you do if you can’t pay Corporation Tax on time?

 More usually, companies that are in financial distress run up other taxes such as VAT arrears and PAYE arrears and may not have actually made a profit, so corporation tax arrears are less common.
 It all depends on the profile of your business and the circumstances.
-Perhaps you do not need to charge VAT and you do not directly employ anyone.
 It is usually a good idea to file and pay any corporation tax as soon as you know how much you owe in case the money is not there later on.

 If this is the first time you’re contacting HMRC about this issue, you can contact their Business Payment Support Service.
 Do not ignore demands and notices as penalties will start to mount up.
 They may well agree to a “time to pay” deal whereby you pay the tax in instalments so that you pay off the arrears over 6-12 months.
 However, do not promise to pay more than you can afford otherwise it will fall over and HMRC may move to wind up the company.
 Please call us for no obligation advice as we have years of experience of dealing with HMRC.